danieleades/chesterfield/README.md

 # chesterfield

-**This project is in a holding pattern pending the tokio and reqwest libraries moving to futures 0.3**

-An ergonomic, strongly typed CouchDB client in Rust.
+An ergonomic, strongly typed, asynchronous CouchDB client in Rust.

-This library includes both synchronous and asynchronous APIs for the programmer who wants to have it all.

 [see the documentation](https://docs.rs/chesterfield/0.0.1/chesterfield/)

 *(note that the docs.rs documentation might be lagging behind master)*

 Couldn't find a decent, maintained CouchDB client in Rust.
 Also I wanted async.
 So i rolled my own.